The Hunt For Community in the US: Bands and Hands — A Simultaneous Celebration of Boxing and Music

 Is that cool?
 In hindsight, not really, that type of violence isn’t really needed, especially against high-school kids.
 But, still, it’s important to stand up for yourself, but there has to be a better way.

-I was pacing around East Atlanta Village, looking for the event organizer for Bands on Hands, Free.
-I had walked into a bar, ready to start the interview.
-I sent a text, and waited outside of a bar, the name of which I can’t really recall.
+I was pacing around East Atlanta Village, looking for the event organizer for Bands and Hands, Free.
+I had walked into a bar the name of which I can’t really remember, ready to start the interview.
+I sent a text, and waited outside.
+It was February so it was still pretty chilly out, I had quit cigarettes for almost a year at this point, so I mostly just waited scrolling on my phone.

 Free came outside, he had a buzzcut, and had worn a black jacket.
 He looked buff, like he’d actively worked out pretty regularly.